atc2146/pysqlgui/README.md

 pysqlgui.Database.run_query(self, query: str)
 ```
 Runs a SQL query.
 **Parameters**
 * **query** : *str*
     * A SQL query.
 **Returns**
 * **Pandas DataFrame, or None**
-    * Returns a Pandas DataFrame if the query is of SELECT or PRAGMA type,
+    * Returns a Pandas DataFrame if the query is of SELECT or PRAGMA type, None otherwise.
+Note, all valid SQL is allowed including CREATE, INSERT, DROP, etc.
-      None otherwise.

 ---